Delicate notes of garlic and white pepper combine with the rich depth of a creamy, cheesy sauce in this beautiful keto chicken alfredo.

 Not much to it!
 Here’s what you need, and a few adjustments you can easily make…

-- Chicken breasts – Feel free to use shrimp instead, or skip the chicken for a vegetarian alternative
+- Chicken breasts – Feel free to use shrimp instead (check out my keto shrimp scampi), or skip the chicken for a vegetarian alternative

 - Heavy cream – traditionally, cow’s milk is used — heavy cream will significantly cut down on carbs